Sempra: 1998–2018

-2019 to Present
+2019–present

 On January 16, 2019, Sempra Energy was added to the Dow Jones Utility Average, replacing Pacific Gas and Electric.

 Over 2018 and 2019, Sempra completed its divestiture of its U.S. renewables and non-utility natural gas storage assets, generating approximately $2.5 billion in cash proceeds.
 The company stated its intent to refocus its investments in North American transmission and distribution infrastructure.

-In March 2019, Sempra Energy and Oncor Electric Delivery Company announced the acquisition of InfraREIT, and that Sempra Energy’s acquisition of a 50% interest in Sharyland Utilities.
+In March 2019, Sempra Energy and Oncor Electric Delivery Company announced the acquisition of InfraREIT, and Sempra Energy's acquisition of a 50% interest in Sharyland Utilities.
 These utility deals were lauded by the company as disciplined, low-risk investments in the fast-growing Texas market.

 In April 2020, Sempra Energy announced it had completed the sale of its utility business in Peru, Luz del Sur, for $3.59 billion.
-In June 2020, Sempra Energy announced it completed the sell of its Chilean businesses to China’s State Grid International Development Ltd for $2.23 billion in cash.
+In June 2020, Sempra Energy announced it completed the sale of its Chilean businesses to China's State Grid International Development Ltd for $2.23 billion in cash.
 These two sales completed Sempra Energy's exit from South America.

 In June 2021, Sempra Energy announced it was rebranding to Sempra.
-It launched an updated logo and dropped “Energy” from its name with a view toward emphasizing its core focus on infrastructure that delivers energy.
+It launched an updated logo and dropped "Energy" from its name to emphasize its core focus on infrastructure that delivers energy.

-In 2022, shortly after Russia’s attack on Ukraine, Sempra Infrastructure, a subsidiary of Sempra, announced a series of agreements with European energy companies for U.S. liquefied natural gas (LNG) to help displace reliance on Russian gas.
+In 2022, shortly after the Russian invasion of Ukraine, Sempra Infrastructure, a subsidiary of Sempra, announced a series of agreements with European energy companies for U.S. liquefied natural gas (LNG) to help displace reliance on Russian gas.

+In 2024, Sempra announced a record five-year capital plan of $48 billion for 2023–2028, to improve safety, bolster reliability and support the delivery of cleaner sources of energy across its three growth platforms: Sempra Company in some parts of California and Texas with Sempra Infrastructure facilities and system operation.